 Modify 5.3.1 as follows:

 A device uses the information present in a TC IE from its neighbors to maintain US routes.
-A device may also use the information present in an NLM IE from its neighbors to do so when applicable.
+A device may also use the information present in an NLM IE from its neighbors to do update the mutual link metrics and thus, the PQM of its neighbors.
 The TC IE and the NLM IE are defined in 6.1.2 and 6.1.3 respectively.

 A device transmits EBs including a TC IE periodically every l2rTcIeInterval and may transmit EBs including a NLM IE periodically every l2rNlmIeInterval.
 It is possible to transmit a TC IE and an NLM IE in the same EB.

-Upon reception of the TC IE or a NLM IE, a device browses the NT in the MT of the L2R mesh to which it belongs.
+Upon reception of the TC IE, a device browses the local NT in the MT of the L2R mesh to which it belongs.
 If the transmitting address (TxA) of the TC IE is already present in the NT, the receiving device compares the information contained in the TC IE with the respective fields corresponding to TxA in the NT.
-If the MSN of the TC IE is newer than the MSN of the last TC IE, the received values in the NT are replaced with the values retrieved from the new TC IE. The MSN rolls over as described in 5.2.1.
-If the TxA of the NLM IE is already present in the NT and the NLM IE contains the link metrics of the receiving device, the device updates the outgoing metric corresponding to the TxA in the NT.
+If the MSN of the TC IE is newer than the MSN of the last TC IE, the received values in the local NT are replaced with the values retrieved from the new TC IE. The MSN rolls over as described in 5.2.1.

-If the TxA of a TC IE is not recorded in the NT yet, the receiving device creates a new entry for the new neighbor in its NT and fills the fields of the NT with the information retrieved.
+If the TxA of a TC IE is not recorded in the NT yet, the receiving device creates a new entry for the new neighbor in its local NT with the information retrieved.

-If the NLM IE is received from an unknown device, i.e. the SA is not recorded in the NT yet, the NLM IE is discarded.

 If a device receives a TC IE from a neighbor with a depth D' providing a PQM better than that of its current parent(s), the current device concludes that it has found a better parent.
 It updates its depth to D'+1 and informs its neighbors of its new depth in the next scheduled TC IE.

 If a device misses l2rMaxMissedTcIe TC IEs from a neighbor, the corresponding entry in the NT is erased.

+Upon reception of an NLM IE, if the TxA of the NLM IE is already present in the global NT and the NLM IE contains the link metrics of the receiving device, the device updates the outgoing metric and the mutual link metric corresponding to the TxA in the global NT.
+If the neighbor with the address TxA is also present in a local MT, the corresponding PQM value is also updated.

+If the NLM IE is received from a device that is not recorded in the global NT yet, and if the neighbor is allowed be recorded based on l2rMeshRecordMode, and l2rMeshNeighborMode if l2rMeshRecordMode is set to ALL_MESH, the device creates a new entry for the neighbor with the address TxA in its global NT.
+Otherwise, the NLM IE is discarded.

 A device should have at least one parent in its NT.
 If all the parents have been erased from the NT, the device searches its NT to reinitialize its depth as described in 5.2.1.
 Then the device transmits a TC IE with an updated depth.
 This may trigger migration of its children to a new parent.
 If the device does not have any parent or sibling left in the NT, it should clear its NT, even if children are present, and rejoin an L2R mesh according to the procedure described in 5.1.2.3.